-Under NRS 201.210, Nevada law defines open and gross lewdness as either engaging in sexual activity where the public can observe, or sexually touching another person without consent.
-Prosecutors can charge the crime as a gross misdemeanor or a category D felony.
+Under NRS 201.210, Nevada law defines the crime of open and gross lewdness as either engaging in sexual activity where the public can observe, or sexually touching another person without consent.
+Prosecutors can bring charges as either a gross misdemeanor or a category D felony.
 A conviction also requires sex offender registration.

 Note that open and gross lewdness is often charged together with the similar but separate crime of indecent exposure.
 Open and gross lewdness applies to engaging in sexual activity, while indecent exposure applies to exposing oneself naked in public.

 If there is nonconsensual sexual penetration, the prosecutor would instead bring sexual assault (NRS 200.366) charges.

 - Having sex in a public place, such as a park

 - Masturbating on public transportation

 - Groping someone’s breasts or behind without their permission

 NRS 201.210 states that “the breastfeeding of a child by the mother of the child does not constitute an act of open or gross lewdness.”

 Violating this section is typically a gross misdemeanor.
 The sentence includes:

 - Up to 364 days in jail and/or up to $2,000 in fines, and